outsidedav/swift/apple_development.md

  ![Developer types](images/IBM_Cloud_icon.png "IBM Cloud")

-The developer capabilities that are built in to {{site.data.keyword.cloud_notm}} align to various skill sets, and provide one platform to produce, deliver, run, and manage your app.
+The developer capabilities that are built in to {{site.data.keyword.cloud_notm}} align to various skill sets and provide one platform to produce, deliver, run, and manage your app.
 For example, from the cognitive app that is mentioned, the following {{site.data.keyword.cloud_notm}} capabilities are of interest:

-* The [**{{site.data.keyword.cloud_notm}} Developer Experience**](/docs/overview?topic=overview-dev-journey#dev-journey) is not a service, but rather is a set of capabilities on {{site.data.keyword.cloud_notm}} that helps digital and Cloud Native developers to start building production-ready apps.
-It includes automatic provisioning of services, and "one-click" deployment to a DevOps toolchain.
+* The [**{{site.data.keyword.cloud_notm}} developer console**](/docs/apps/tutorials?topic=creating-apps-tutorial-getting-started) includes a set of capabilities on {{site.data.keyword.cloud_notm}} that helps digital and Cloud Native developers to start building production-ready apps.
+It includes automatic provisioning of services and "one-click" deployment to a DevOps toolchain.

 * [**IBM Watson Data Platform**](https://dataplatform.ibm.com){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") makes it simple to assemble data collections, refine the data, then visualize, discover insights, and build models for use in your cognitive app.